 AMH Credit Agreement-In order to meet future operating cash needs, on April 30, 2015 the Investment Partnership entered into a revolving credit agreement (the "AMH Credit Agreement") with Apollo Management Holdings, L.P. ("AMH"), an indirect subsidiary of Apollo Global Management, LLC.
 Under the terms of the Agreement, AMH shall make available to the Investment Partnership one or more advances at the Investment Partnership's discretion in the aggregate amount not to exceed a balance of \$10.0 million at an applicable rate of LIBOR + 1.5% and subject to an annual commitment fee of 0.125% on the unused portion of the loan.
-The Investment Partnership shall pay the aggregate borrowings plus accrued interest at the earlier of (a) the third anniversary of the closing date, or (b) the date that is fifteen months following the initial public offering of shares of Athene Holding Ltd.
+The Investment Partnership shall pay the aggregate borrowings plus accrued interest at the earlier of (a) the third anniversary of the closing date, or (b) the date that is fifteen months following the initial public offering of shares of Athene Holding Ltd (the "Maturity Date").
+On January 30, 2019 the Investment Partnership and AMH agreed to extend the Maturity Date of the AMH Credit Agreement to December 31, 2020.

-As of June 30, 2017 and December 31, 2016, the Investment Partnership had \$4 million outstanding under the AMH Credit Agreement.
+As of June 30, 2019 and December 31, 2018, the Investment Partnership had \$8.2 million and \$6.7 million outstanding, respectively, under the AMH Credit Agreement.